 Specify the maximum number of bytes that the transformer receives before it outputs a feature.
 In the event that the connection is terminated, the transformer will output any remaining data.
 If -1 is entered as a value for this parameter, then the TCPIPReceiver will receive up to 256KB per request.
 Only used if Delimiting Method is set to Fixed Data Length.

 Specify the string that separates the received data into segments.
 Each segment will become a separate feature.
 For example, if Delimiter was the string “__”, then the data “ABC__DEF__GHI” would be split into 3 features with Output Attribute values of “ABC”, “DEF”, and “GHI” respectively.

-Specify the output attribute that will store the received data.
+Name the attribute to contain the received data.

-Specifies the destination attribute for the number of bytes received by the TCPIPReceiver.
+Name the attribute to contain the number of bytes received by the TCPIPReceiver.